MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

         - Check that updating of the materialized view happens quickly.
             - Should be possible to set up the input data and the queries in such a way that
                 - updating takes orders of magnitude faster than the initial snapshot.
-                - But not with the current windowing.
+                - But not with the current window function support.
                 - The difference from the initial snapshot should be big enough so that the test won’t be flaky.
     - (I already tested a [simple prototype for LAG outside Materialize](https://github.com/ggevay/window-funcs).)
 - We should measure the memory needs of Prefix Sum, so that we can advise users when sizing replicas.